 Golf in Ireland enjoys an excellent reputation for challenging courses, spectacular scenery, and a golfing history that dates back to the eighteen hundreds.
 Golf Holidays Ireland, home to a quarter of the world’s links courses and boasts a number of the world’s best golfers including Rory McIlroy, Padraig Harrington, Graeme McDowell, Paul McGinley, and Darren Clarke In addition, many of its courses regularly make the top 100 lists in Golf Digest, Planet Golf and others, and is a preferred golfing destination for a number of golfing greats and celebrities.

-It’s no surprise, therefore, that Ireland ranks as one of the top destinations worldwide for a golfing holiday.
+It’s no surprise, therefore, that Ireland ranks as one of the top destinations worldwide for a golfing vacation.

-Golf Holidays Ireland – 5 Reasons Ireland is Heaven for Golfers
+Golf Vacation Ireland – 5 Reasons Ireland is Heaven for Golfers